khalid-naami/khalid-naami.github.io/blog/2026-07-06-ai-bubble-burst-private-credit-data-centers.md

 schema_type: [TechArticle, NewsArticle]
 ---

-# AI Bubble Burst: Private Credit Spills Into Data Centers
+# AI Bubble Burst: Private Credit & Data Centers

 The private credit bust is starting to spread into the AI sector.
 Specifically, the massive data center buildout that was largely financed by shadow banks is now facing a severe liquidity squeeze.